Mississippi police jail smiling suspect in officer's killing

 Mourners piled floral tributes on McKeithen's patrol SUV, which remains in the parking lot where he died.
 A memorial service is planned Tuesday night at Biloxi police headquarters.
 The officer's funeral and burial are planned for May 13.

-"This was a senseless murder of a veteran police officer," Gov. Phil Bryant tweeted after visiting the Biloxi police station on Monday.
-"We will find the coward who fired the shots and take him into custody."
+"This was a senseless murder of a veteran police officer," Gov. Phil Bryant tweeted Monday after visiting the Biloxi police station, pledging authorities would "find the coward who fired the shots."

 Miller said he and McKeithen had handled calls together earlier in their career.
 Department records show McKeithen and three other officers were awarded a medal of valor for risking their lives to rescue four special needs children during Hurricane Katrina in 2005.